Blog

 Coordinate With The Pharmacy

 Once you are approved for a prescription refill, all you need to do is coordinate with the pharmacy.
-You’ll likely need to reference the Rx number on your prescription label and verify your identity.
-If, for some reason, you have misplaced the prescription label or thrown away the box, you can ask your pharmacist to look up the prescription you’re requesting.
+You’ll likely need to reference the Rx number on your label and verify your identity.
+If, for some reason, you have misplaced the label or thrown away the box, you can ask your pharmacist to look up the prescription you’re requesting.

 When you contact your pharmacist for a refill prescription, don’t hesitate to ask questions.
 Are you experiencing any side effects from the medication?
 Are you having trouble swallowing the pills or wondering if you can take an over-the-counter medicine at the same time?

-Your pharmacist is an incredible resource to talk to about any questions or concerns you have so be sure to use them!
+Your pharmacist is an incredible resource to talk to about any questions or concerns you have, so be sure to use them!

-When to Refill a Prescription
+Refill a Prescription

 Generally, 7 days is the earliest you will be able to request a refill if your prescription is covered by insurance since your drug plan will only cover an allowed amount within a certain period of time.
 For instance, your plan may only cover 30 pills for 30 days.
 However, there are a few exceptions to this.